Mundo Mo'y Akin: Casting

 The series features eight regular casts: Sunshine Dizon was chosen to play the protagonist, Perlita Mendoza.
 This series also served as Dizon's comeback project after her four-year hiatus from showbusiness.
 Dizon described the project as "A very good one that is hard to refuse.
 The story itself convinced me to accept the job.
 When they laid down the storyline, I was really moved."
-Mundo Mo'y Akin was one of the two drama series she signed-up for the network ij 2013.
+Mundo Mo'y Akin was one of the two drama series she signed-up for the network in 2013.
 Angelika dela Cruz was chosen to play Rodora Santos and Giselle Carbonel.
 In an interview, Dela Cruz said that at first, she had qualms accepting the role because "she finds it a bit weird and unrealistic for her age to play a mother to a teenage girl."
 After several discussions with the production people regarding the concept, story line and her character, Dela Cruz finally accepted the role.

 Richards and Delos Reyes portray the roles of Jerome Alvarez and Marilyn Mendoza in the series, respectively.
 The two described their roles as "more mature and more serious than their previous teeny bopper roles."
 Lauren Young signed on to portray the antagonist Darlene Carbonel.
 This series served as Young's first work after she transferred and inked an exclusive contract with GMA Network.

-The antagonist role, Aida Carbonel was originally offered to Agot Isidro and she turned it down because she found the role "quite similar" to her role in the 2012 television series, One True Love.
+The antagonist role, Aida Carbonel, was originally offered to Agot Isidro, and she turned it down because she found the role "quite similar" to her role in the 2012 television series, One True Love.
 The role went to Jolina Magdangal, who says "it's my first time to play antagonist role [...] it's kinda weird but challenging."
 Gabby Eigenmann signed on to portray the role Ziggy Carbonel.
 He was also the first actor cast and said "I do not mind it playing another antagonist.
 There is so much challenge from it.
 People never get bored of it, including myself."
 Veteran actress Jaclyn Jose signed on to play the antagonist character Charito Carbonel.

 Actress Barbie Forteza made an appearance as Karen, who originated from the 2013 Philippine television drama series Anna Karenina.